A geometric one-fluid model of superfluid helium-4: A geometric one-fluid model

 \subsection{Complete equations}

-Let us now summarize the full system of equations of the geometric one-component model, summing the reversible (Hamiltonian) part \eqref{eq.evo.MaHe.rev} and the dissipative part \eqref{eq.irr}.
+Let us now summarize the full system of equations of the geometric one-fluid model, summing the reversible (Hamiltonian) part \eqref{eq.evo.MaHe.rev} and the dissipative part \eqref{eq.irr}.
 The complete evolution equations for the state variables are